dmitrykoval/vinum/Readme.rst

 Query python dict
 -----------------

-Create a a Table from a python dict and return result of the query as a Pandas DataFrame.
+Create a Table from a python dict and return result of the query as a Pandas DataFrame.

     >>> import vinum as vn